paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-385-other-technology-base-policies-and-programs.md

 **(e) Exception for Commissaries, Exchanges, and Other Nonappropriated Fund Instrumentalities.—** Subsection (a) does not apply to items purchased for resale purposes in commissaries, exchanges, and nonappropriated fund instrumentalities operated by the Department of Defense.

-**(f) Exception for Small Purchases.—** Subsection (a) does not apply to acquisitions in amounts not greater than the simplified acquisition threshold referred to in section 3205 1 of this title.
+**(f) Exception for Small Purchases.—** Subsection (a) does not apply to acquisitions in amounts not greater than the simplified acquisition threshold referred to in [section 3205 of this title](./chapter-221-planning-and-solicitation-generally.md#section-3205).

 **(g) Exception for Purchases of Electronic Components.—** Subsection (a) does not apply to acquisitions of electronic components, unless the Secretary of Defense, upon the recommendation of the Strategic Materials Protection Board pursuant to [section 187 of this title](./chapter-007-boards-councils-and-committees.md#section-187), determines that the domestic availability of a particular electronic component is critical to national security.